SanaHassen/Mini-projet-Machine-learning-avec-MLLIB/README.md

     - Docker
     - Docker Compose

-## Installation
-    1- Clone the repository: git clone https://github.com/SanaHassen/Mini-projet-Machine-learning-avec-MLLIB.git 2- Navigate to the project directory then cd src 3- Build Python image and start the containers: docker-compose up --build

 ## Explanation
 ### Step 1: Model Building
 The notebook containing the code for model building, exported from Databricks, is available in the files.